 As a visitor to Eye once said ‘We’ve seen the Town Hall.
 Where’s the Town?’
-Not the largest in Suffolk, but Eye is a delight to visit.
-For example, you won’t find many Italianate Town Halls in Suffolk, but Eye has its own, built in 1857, with a clock tower used for locking up local criminals!
+It may not be the largest town in Suffolk, but Eye is a delight to visit.
+You won’t find many Italianate Town Halls in Suffolk, but Eye has its own, built in 1857, with a clock tower used for locking up local criminals!
 This is an attractive market town with many unusual and interesting buildings, a first class weekly country market (see below) and some great places to stay, so don't overlook it.

-Historically Eye, who’s name is derived from the Old English word for ‘island’, would have been surrounded by water and marsh, with just the church of St Peter and St Paul and the castle on higher ground.
+Historically Eye (a name is derived from the Old English word for ‘island’), would have been surrounded by water and marsh, with just the church of St Peter and St Paul (pictured above) and the castle on higher ground.

-For nature lovers or those seeking some pure Suffolk tranquillity, this self-contained annexeis a great option.
-Just 40 minutes from the coast, it's perfect for walkers, cyclists and birdwatchers.
-The annexe has its own private patio that overlooks a pretty pond and the largest common in the UK.
+For nature lovers or those seeking some pure Suffolk tranquillity, this self-contained annexe is a great option.
+Perfect for walkers, cyclists and birdwatchers, the annex has its own private patio that overlooks a pretty pond and the largest common in the UK.
 Breakfast is served using top quality local products and free range eggs.
 Please click on the link above for full details.

 One of the interesting features about Eye is the mix of architectural styles and building materials in a relatively small area.
 For example, you’ll see the Red House which has a 19C red brick façade on top of a timber framed house.
-In Castle Street is the one-time Horseshoes public house with its brick façade painted a rather daring shade of purple (below).
+In Castle Street you can see the one-time Horseshoes public house with its brick façade painted a rather daring shade of purple (below).

 This is typical of the area – funds were spent on the façade and the rest of the property was left untouched.
 In Lambseth Street are the recently restored almshouses (below) built in 1850 to replace older properties built in 1636.
 These Victorian almshouses exhibit many typical features of the period, including high, neo-Tudor chimneys, stone canopies and blue brick patterning.